Frequently Asked Questions for 2023 Camps

 What do I need to make a reservation?

-- To register for camp, you need an UltraCamp account.
-Please visit Create An Account to set up your profile.
+• To register for camp, you will need an UltraCamp account.
+Please visit the following link to set up your profile:

-- We recommend setting up your profile ahead of the registration date so you can sign up for camp as quickly and easily as possible.
+• We highly recommend setting up your profile and saving your payment details ahead of the registration date so you can sign up for camp as quickly and easily as possible!

 I am having trouble logging in to UltraCamp?
 What do I do?